atn38/EMLtables/README.md

 tbls <- normalize(dfs)
 ```

-### Customized usage of pkEML
+## Customized usage of pkEML

+### Stop when you have what you want

 One can stop at any point in the above sequence, of course.
+A logical place to stop would be after running `EML2df` on your EML corpus.
+At this point, you've got a set of rich tables to do a lot with.

+### Getting specific metadata elements

 `EML2df` simply wraps around a set of more granular `get_` functions.
 These are all exported functions and can be used to get specific metadata elements in table form: